Tesla Model 3 reliability & safety

 Some American owners have reported worrying issues with the car accelerating independently when cruise control is active, but otherwise there are no other significant recurring issues with the Model 3.

-A new system is being rolled out later in 2019 that Tesla promises will add semi-autonomous city driving, including responding automatically to road traffic signs.
+An update was rolled out in 2019 that added semi-autonomous city driving, including responding automatically to road traffic signs.
 All of these systems are semi-autonomous, not fully autonomous, meaning that the driver must still be actively paying attention and in control.